 For damaged leaves or branches that are dangling and barely hanging onto the plant, remove them.
 In photo, branch has serious damage.
 Nutrients from soil will not reach the rest of the branch.

 Snip off right below damage.
 Use scissors for a clean cut.

-Give your damaged and newly-trimmed plants some needed time.
+Give your weather-damaged and newly-trimmed plants some needed time.
 Baby them and give them extra love.
 They need it!